-The big change of the year will soon be upon us - the New SRA Accounts Rules 2019.
 The Rules have been whittled down to just 13, with the focus on safety of client money.
-ARE YOU READY?

-Being a Member of the ILFM will give you access to a huge amount of support resources and help - Membership for 12 months is just £105+VAT and includes all the following:
+Being a Member of the ILFM will give you access to a huge amount of support resources and help - Membership for 12 months is just £120+VAT and includes all the following:

 Access to our ILFMConnect forum - post questions and get answers - read other posts and comments which will help you.